golf1052/base16-generator/CONTRIBUTING.md

 ## Testing and Building

-I am currently testing this extension with node v7.4.0.
+I am currently testing this extension with whatever the current node LTS version is.

 ### Setup Builder